 "Risk Sharing, Private Information, and the Use of Fertilizer."
 (Job Market Paper.)

-I study a model of risk sharing in which households' choices of effort and agricultural inputs are private.
+I study a model of risk sharing in which households' choices of effort and fertilizer are private.
 I relate the level of risk sharing to the households' production decisions.
-Insurance leads to inefficiently low levels of effort, lowers the use of inputs complementing effort, and increases the use of inputs substituting effort.
-Moreover, I demonstrate that agricultural input subsidies may improve welfare.
+Insurance leads to inefficiently low levels of effort and fertilizer, and a fertilizer subsidy improves welfare.
 Empirically, I provide reduced-form evidence that is consistent with the main predictions of the model using the latest ICRISAT panel from rural India.
-Then, I structurally estimate the model to quantify the size of the productive inefficiency generated by risk sharing and the welfare gains from a fertilizer subsidy.
-I show that going from no sharing to full insurance, fertilizer use drops by four times.
-Finally, I find that cutting the price of fertilizer in half would cause a 8% drop in risk sharing and generate a consumption-equivalent gain in welfare of 47%.
+I then structurally estimate the model to quantify the size of the productive inefficiency generated by risk sharing and the welfare gains from a fertilizer subsidy.
+I show that when going from no sharing to full insurance, fertilizer use drops by four times.
+Finally, I find that cutting the price of fertilizer in half would cause a 13% drop in risk sharing and generate a consumption-equivalent gain in welfare of 51%.

 JEL Codes: O12 O13 O33 Q16